Choose Language

 1. Risk Communication Across Stakeholders

 Showing binary scan results to the business board does not work.
-At the same time, a pen test report, written in clear business terms, helps bridge that gap.
+At the same time, a pen testing report, written in clear business terms, helps bridge that gap.

 For example, instead of saying “TLS 1.0 detected,” the report might say: “Outdated encryption protocol may allow attackers to decrypt sensitive customer data, violating GDPR requirements.”